 The problem that most aggregate analysis often ignores is that the excess is not evenly distributed.
 Michigan and Ohio, affected by job losses, and Nevada affected by over-building, seem to have the greatest excess supply and yet many states have no excess supply at all.
 This suggests that prices should start to rebound soon in many localized markets.
 Only the tough underwriting and the certainty gripping our economy will hold prices down in those markets where the foreclosure rates have slowed to a relatively low rate such as New York or Washington, DC.
-The point we often make at Collateral Analytics is that markets are local and aggregate analysis of excess inventory has never made sense and fails to predict trends very well.
+The point often made at Collateral Analytics is that markets are local and aggregate analysis of excess inventory has never made sense and fails to predict trends very well.

 Where homeownership rates will be in a decade or so also depends very much on the tax code.
 The tax code which can drive some renters at the margin to buy or, if flat taxes are enacted, may drive some owners to rent, seems to be up for political debate with broad agreement that it is too complicated.
 The United States’ marginal tax rate is not nearly as high as it was three or four decades ago when marginal rates reached 70%.
 If we raise our marginal tax rates to 40% or 45% and retain the deductibility of mortgage interest and property taxes, this will drive the equilibrium ownership rate up a few percent to something north of 60%.
 If housing regains its investment appeal, we could be looking at 64% or 65% again within a decade of reaching the bottom.
-If we moved to a flat tax of any kind and at any rate the after-tax cost to own will increase and there will be fewer renters pushed over the edge into wanting to own.
+If we moved to a flat tax of any kind the after-tax cost to own will increase and there will be fewer renters pushed over the edge into wanting to own.
 Canada, where tax advantages from home ownership do not exist and where mortgage underwriting was never as lax as in the US has only had a 1% lower home ownership rate than in the US.
 This suggests a flat tax may dissuade over-consumption of larger and more expensive homes but not have that much impact on the overall homeownership rate.

 We could easily see home ownership rates reach down to near 60% before bottoming out.
 Where we will end up as a long-term equilibrium solution depends on several factors including interest rates, the tax code and attitudes towards housing as an investment.
-What is clear is that we have yet to see the next bottom which should occur in 3 or 4 years, as the foreclosures are finally squeezed out of the system and the average credit scores that were wrecked in the housing crash start to finally improve.
+What is clear is that we have yet to see the next bottom of the homeownership rate which should occur in 3 or 4 years, as the foreclosures are finally squeezed out of the system and the average credit scores that were wrecked in the housing crash start to finally improve.